auRose94/nim-bgfx/README.md

 # nim-bgfx
 [BGFX](https://github.com/bkaradzic/bgfx) binding and wrapper for the nim programming language.
-[BGFX](https://github.com/bkaradzic/bgfx) is graphics library that features a variety of backends and features.
+[BGFX](https://github.com/bkaradzic/bgfx) is graphics library that has a variety of backends and features.
 BGFX's original and primary maintainer is [Branimir Karadzic](https://github.com/bkaradzic). nim-bgfx's is original and primary maintainer is [Cory Noll Crimmins - Golden](https://github.com/Halsys).
 You may contact me([Cory](https://github.com/Halsys)), if you ever face a problem related to this library.
 However all problems relating to features and internal issues that are a part of BGFX should be taken up with BGFX's community and [Branimir](https://github.com/bkaradzic)